All of the celebrities who have apologised for Kate Middleton conspiracy jokes

 Blake Lively told fans she was ‘mortified’ after partaking in online frenzy

-A number of celebrities and public figures have apologised for participating in the online conspiracy theory frenzy amid news of the Princess of Wales’s cancer diagnosis.
+Celebrities who took part in the online frenzy of Kate rumours and conspiracy theories are apologising following the Princess of Wales’s cancer diagnosis.

-In an emotional video released on Friday, Kate Middleton revealed that she’d been undergoing chemotherapy after major abdominal surgery in January led to her being diagnosed with cancer.
+In a moving video released on Friday, Kate revealed that she’d been undergoing chemotherapy in the wake of major abdominal surgery in January, which led to cancer cells being found in subsequent tests.

 Actor Blake Lively was one of the first to apologise for partaking in the frenzy, referring to a now-deleted post that seemingly poked fun at Kate posting an edited picture of her family for Mother’s Day.